Mink, Squirrel and Pig

 Are you matching the right brush to the right medium?

-By thinking which of the three animals have a softer tail, you will understand one of the most important things about brushes, which hair is best for which medium.
+By thinking about which of the three animals have a softer tail, you will understand one of the most important things about brushes, which hair is best for which medium.

 - Sable (Mink) is soft, holds loads of water and has a great spring making it ideal for watercolour, also for fine finishing with oils.
 It returns to its natural point after use.